CESNET/ipfixcol2/src/plugins/output/json/README.rst

 method must be configured.
-All fields in an IPFIX record are formatted as: <field name>:<value>, where the *field name* represents a name of a corresponding Information Element as "<Enterprise Name>:<Information Element Name>" and *value* is a number, string, boolean or null (if conversion from IPFIX to JSON fails).
+All fields in an IPFIX record are formatted as: <field name>:<value>, where the *field name* represents a name of a corresponding Information Element as "<Enterprise Name>:<Information Element Name>" and *value* is a number, string, boolean or null (if conversion from IPFIX to JSON fails or it is a zero-length field).
 The Enterprise Name is a name of an organization that manages the field, such as IANA, CISCO, etc.

 If the field name and type is unknown and "ignoreUnknown" option is disabled, the field name use format 'enXX:idYY' where XX is an Enterprise Number and YY is an Information Element ID.
 See notes for instructions on how to add missing definitions of Information Elements.

-Structured data types (basicList, subTemplateList and subTemplateMultiList) are supported.
-See the particular section below for information about their formatting.
+Flow records with structured data types (basicList, subTemplateList and subTemplateMultiList) are supported.
+See the particular section below for information about the formatting of these types.

 Example output
 --------------